Duration

 The Tsataan Reindeer Herders

-Day 11.
+Day 9.
 The path to an ancient tribe.
-In Khovsgol’s high mountain plateaus the Tsaatan reindeer herders are believed to practice the oldest form of shamanism on Earth.
-They are skilled craftspeople and often trade with the local villages.
-To reach the Tsataan we will must meet with one of the herders at the foot of the mountains.
-He will lead us on horse back up in the mountains and to the Tsataan’s camp.
+To reach the Tsataan, we will must meet with one of the herders at the foot of the mountains.
+He will lead us on horseback up the mountain and to the Tsataan’s camp.
+The tribes move often between the various high valleys in these mountains, so our route will change slightly year on year but the ride is always roughly 20 to 30km in total.

 Sleeping: Homestays and tepees Meals: Cooked by hosts on the fire